adammartin/py_docker_template/README.md

 #### Local development requirements

 Requires:
 * RVM to manage Ruby (Acceptance Tests in Cucumber)
 * Ruby version 2.5.1 (Acceptance Tests in Cucumber)
+* pyenv to manage which python version you are managing for local development and build activities (default is python 3.6.3)

 ### Building